Due to the COVID-19 outbreak, the CDS team is not able to accept and process hard copy application forms during this time.

 WA container deposit scheme

-The Western Australian Container Deposit Scheme will commence 2 June 2020.
+The Western Australian Container Deposit Scheme commenced 1 October 2020.
 The Scheme Coordinator is Western Australia Return Recycle Renew (WARRRL) and the Waste Avoidance and Resource Recovery (Container Deposit Scheme) Regulations 2019 have been gazetted.

 General Recycling Information